2021-2022 CFP Betting Guide

 Bettors no longer need to run to their nearest personal computer to place an NCAA CFP wager at an online sports betting site.
 Tablets and smartphones can access the best legal mobile online sportsbooks in operation by clicking on one of the betting site links we've provided above.
 That's right, skip past all application stores and get straight to the betting with the web apps that our top CFP wagering sites.

 Any odds that are available on the regular website are accessible via iPhones, iPads, and Android devices, as long as you've got a solid connection to the net.
 There's literally no advantage to using a laptop or a PC to wager on the CFP, and bets can be made while watching the games on TV or at the stadium.

 All bets are typically required to be made prior to the beginning of the game or competition that is being wagered on at online sportsbooks.
 In-game, live betting odds throw those rules out the window and allow for bets to be made on a game until all time has expired from the game clock.

 As scenarios develop in-game, odds are adjusted in real-time to reflect them.
 In-game online betting action can be laid on winners, leaders after a given quarter, totals, as well as game or player props.
 Live odds can typically be accessed by venturing to where the betting line was located at the legal sportsbook prior to the game beginning.

 How CFP Winners Affect National Championship Odds

 The two teams that win the college football playoffs will advance to the national championship game.
-Odds for the big game can change based on how well the team performs in the CFP, injuries that may have occurred, and other deciding factors.
+Odds for the big game at online sports betting sites can change based on how well the team performs in the CFP, injuries that may have occurred, and other deciding factors.